dmayes403/timesheet_walkthrough/unit-06/routing-timesheet-creation.md

 You should see that when you navigate between clicking a department, the house icon, and a different department, that the title in the view changes.

 Let's add a little bit of styling to center the content.
 Notice that there is a `main-container` class on the parent div.
 We are going to add styling for that class within the `styles.scss` file.
-We're doing it in the `styles.scss` file rather than the component file, because we want it to be applied to multiple components.
+We're doing it in the `styles.scss` file rather than the component scss file, because we want it to be applied to multiple components.

 Add this styling below the `body` styling in the `styles.scss` file.